Underscoring Mimaki’s Commitment To Greener Print Production

 While digital printing is quickly becoming the norm and is often the clear choice to support changing brand and consumer demands, manufacturers and print service providers need to look beyond the shift to digital and further innovate how to create a more environmental-conscious printing ecosystem.

-As a market leader in LED-UV technology, Mimaki’s UJF, JFX and UJV printers tackle energy consumption concerns with the use of ultra-violet light to instantly dry or cure the ink as it is being distributed across the substrate.
-According to Mimaki’s own research, the company’s UV roll-to-roll printers consume 5 times less power compared to solvent printers and 8 times less power compared to resin printers on the market.
+Using LED-UV technology, Mimaki’s UJF, JFX and UJV printers tackle energy consumption concerns with the use of ultraviolet light to instantly dry or cure the ink as it is being distributed across the substrate.
+According to Mimaki’s own research, the company’s UV roll-to-roll printers consume five times less power compared to solvent printers and eight times less power compared to resin printers on the market.
 This is primarily due to the power consumption and heat generation of LED lights being remarkably lower than those of metal halide lamps, traditionally used to dry inks.

-The revised carbon ink cartridge allows for a 68% reduction in plastic use
+The revised carbon ink cartridge allows for a 68 percent reduction in plastic use

 Even the packaging has been adapted.
-The popular SS21 ink now comes in a carton cartridge, and with this change, Mimaki can reduce annual plastic use by 29.2 tonnes, which equates to a reduction of 38 tonnes in carbon emissions.
-This move to carton will enable a 68% reduction in plastic use and is already being adopted in Europe following its success in Japan.
+The popular SS21 ink now comes in a carton cartridge, and with this change, Mimaki can reduce annual plastic use by 29.2 metric tons, which equates to a reduction of 38 metric tons in carbon emissions.
+This move to carton will enable a 68-percent reduction in plastic use and is already being adopted in Europe following its success in Japan.

 Noting the concerns within textile printing, Mimaki focused on developing sustainable textile printing technologies, which tackle wastewater, energy consumption, while increasing efficiencies, and maintaining customers’ profitability.